powergama/powergama/userguide/input_data.md

 Time dependence of storage values reflect the time dependence of the associated inflow, and is therefore quite different for hydro (seasonal variation) and CSP (daily variation).
-This depenency is given in the same format as for inflow and consumption, see above.
+This dependency is given in the same format as for inflow and consumption, see above.

 Storage value dependence on filling level is specified as follows: